kdcatucuambal/kdcatucuambal/README.md

-- 👋 Hi, I’m Kevin Catucuamba
+- 👋 Hi, I’m Kevin Catucuamba.
-- 👀 I’m interested in software developer.
+- 👀 I’m interested in software development.
-- 🌱 I am currently learning web development frontend and backend.
+- 🌱 I like web and mobile development.
 - 💞️ I’m looking to collaborate on technological projects related to the web.
 - 📫 catucuambakevin@gmail.com